TEAONA: RHODE ISLAND HULA, TAHITIAN, AND BELLY DANCE

 This is another version of an ‘ori Tahiti costume you may see.
 Sometimes, there is no hip adornment, and a short or long pareo is worn instead of the big skirt.
 Costuming varies based on what type of ‘ori is being performed.

 Polynesian dance—which includes Hawaiian, Tahitian, Maori, Samoan dance, and many others—is very culturally rich and requires in-depth knowledge.
 Each of these cultures is quite unique, even while they share similarities with each other.
 The dances are no exception to this, and it takes a great deal of dedication to understand the differences and the cultural context of each dance.
-Teaona has put in a lot of that work and studied Hawaiian dance (hula) and Tahitian dance (‘ori Tahiti) since 2005, and she continues to learn more today.
+Jessica, the Teaona Performing Arts leader and instructor, has put in a lot of that work and studied Hawaiian dance (hula) and Tahitian dance (‘ori Tahiti) since 2005, and she continues to learn more today.
 She has kept up with workshops from Polynesian teachers throughout the years.
 She has also upheld the teachings of her kumu hula (hula teachers) even after moving states.
 When learning Polynesian dance, you want to make sure you’re learning from someone who honors the traditions and values of the cultures from which the dance comes and will teach you the same.
-Teaona is that someone!
-Teaona has been a performer of hula and ‘ori Tahiti for 15 years and has experience teaching both adults and children.
+Jessica is that someone!
+Jessica has been a performer of hula and ‘ori Tahiti for more than 15 years and has experience teaching both adults and children.

 What will you learn?